fboes/aerofly-missions/docs/importing-flightplans.md

 Here's how to set it up:

-1. Obviously you will need a **SimBrief account** with a SimBrief username.
+1. Obviously you will need a **SimBrief account** with a SimBrief username (alias).
 2. Activate the **expert mode** for the Missionsgerät with the small cog wheel in the upper right corner.
-3. The "Import" has now an input field for your SimBrief username, which you need to supply.
+3. The "Import" section now has an input field for your [SimBrief username (alias)](https://dispatch.simbrief.com/account#settings), which you need to supply.
 No password needed, as the SimBrief API makes all your flight plans public by default.

 Here's how to convert your flight plan:

 1. **Create** a flight plan in SimBrief.
 2. Hit the button labelled "Fetch SimBrief flight plan" to **fetch the flight plan** and automatically **convert** it into a Missionsgerät mission.
-3. **Download** the Aerofly FS custom user mission and [import](./generic-installation.md) it as usual.
+3. **Download** the Aerofly FS custom user mission and [install the mission file in Aerofly FS](./generic-installation.md) as usual.

 This method not only saves a lot of time, but also receives extra information from SimBrief like basic weather, navigational aid frequencies and aircraft data.